Abdullah-Hussein2/EmergeWebsite/README.md

-C-make a vitrenv in git bash
+C-make a vitrenv in git bash.

 	 python -m venv venv